Andrew Carnegie: Laissez-faire economics

+Market concentration

 Spencer wrote that in production the advantages of the superior individual are comparatively minor, and thus acceptable, yet the benefit that dominance provides those who control a large segment of production might be hazardous to competition.
 Spencer feared that an absence of "sympathetic self-restraint" of those with too much power could lead to the ruin of their competitors.
 He did not think free-market competition necessitated competitive warfare.
 Furthermore, Spencer argued that individuals with superior resources who deliberately used investment schemes to put competitors out of business were committing acts of "commercial murder".
 Carnegie built his wealth in the steel industry by maintaining an extensively integrated operating system.
 Carnegie also bought out some regional competitors, and merged with others, usually maintaining the majority shares in the companies.
 Over the course of twenty years, Carnegie's steel properties grew to include the Edgar Thomson Steel Works, the Lucy Furnace Works, the Union Iron Mills, the Homestead Works, the Keystone Bridge Works, the Hartman Steel Works, the Frick Coke Company, and the Scotia ore mines among many other industry-related assets.

 Herbert Spencer absolutely was against government interference in business in the form of regulatory limitations, taxes, and tariffs as well.
 Spencer saw tariffs as a form of taxation that levied against the majority in service to "the benefit of a small minority of manufacturers and artisans".

 Despite Carnegie's personal dedication to Herbert Spencer as a friend, his adherence to Spencer's political and economic ideas is more contentious.
 In particular, it appears Carnegie either misunderstood or intentionally misrepresented some of Spencer's principal arguments.
 Spencer remarked upon his first visit to Carnegie's steel mills in Pittsburgh, which Carnegie saw as the manifestation of Spencer's philosophy, "Six months' residence here would justify suicide."

+Charitable institutions

 On the subject of charity Andrew Carnegie's actions diverged in the most significant and complex manner from Herbert Spencer's philosophies.
 In his 1854 essay "Manners and Fashion", Spencer referred to public education as "Old schemes".
 He went on to declare that public schools and colleges fill the heads of students with inept, useless knowledge and exclude useful knowledge.
 Spencer stated that he trusted no organization of any kind, "political, religious, literary, philanthropic", and believed that as they expanded in influence so too did their regulations expand.
-In addition, Spencer thought that as all institutions grow they become evermore corrupted by the influence of power and money.
+In addition, Spencer thought that as all institutions grow they become ever more corrupted by the influence of power and money.
 The institution eventually loses its "original spirit, and sinks into a lifeless mechanism".
 Spencer insisted that all forms of philanthropy that uplift the poor and downtrodden were reckless and incompetent.
 Spencer thought any attempt to prevent "the really salutary sufferings" of the less fortunate "bequeath to posterity a continually increasing curse".
 Carnegie, a self-proclaimed devotee of Spencer, testified to Congress on February 5, 1915: "My business is to do as much good in the world as I can; I have retired from all other business."